deltachat/deltachat-pages/en/privacy-notes.md

 ## No Profile Directory, No Search

-**Delta Chat has no directory of profiles and no way to search for people.**
+**There is no directory of Delta Chat profiles and no way to search for people.**
-There is no public discovery of any kind: nobody can look you up, by name, address or anything else, and only people you share your invite link or QR code with can contact you.
+Profiles are not registered or indexed anywhere, so there is no public discovery of any kind: nobody can look you up, by name, address or anything else, and only people you share your invite link or QR code with can contact you.
 Your name and picture are of course visible to your contacts,